PowerDNS/pdns/docs/dnssec/modes-of-operation.rst

 .. note::
   Why Thursday?
 POSIX-based operating systems count the time since GMT midnight January 1st of 1970, which was a Thursday.
-PowerDNS inception/expiration times are generated based on an integral number of weeks having passed since the start of the 'epoch'.
+PowerDNS inception/expiration times are generated based on the integral number of weeks since the start of the 'epoch'.

 PowerDNS also serves the DNSKEY records in live-signing mode.
 Their TTL is derived from the SOA records *minimum* field.
 When using NSEC3, the